lumi-a/masters-thesis/thesis.typ

 == FunSearch: Local Search on Code Instead of Vectors <sec-funsearch-introduction>

-We could --instead of searching for lists of numbers-- search for _short descriptions_ of lists of numbers, i.e. we search for short _python-code_ generating a list of numbers.
+We could ---instead of searching for lists of numbers--- search for _short descriptions_ of lists of numbers, i.e. we search for short _python-code_ generating a list of numbers.
 While plain lists of numbers encode symmetric and structured instances just the same way as any other instances, python-code almost always produces symmetric and structured instances, assuming we avoid #raw(block: false, lang: "py", "import random") and hard-coding lists of numbers.

 #example[
   An instance in the lower-bound construction given by @bestFitAbsoluteRatio[p:] to prove that Best-Fit has approximation-ratio $1.7$, can be expressed via these hardcoded numbers: